Blepharoplasty (Eyelid Surgery) in New Jersey

 Blepharoplasty Recovery

 Blepharoplasty patients typically do not experience significant discomfort.
 Some eyelid tightness and soreness may be experienced, and this discomfort can be controlled with over-the-counter or prescription pain medication.
-Dr. Schrader provides thorough post-care instructions.
+Dr. Schrader provides thorough post-care instructions for your eyelids.
 Patients must keep their head elevated as much as possible for the first few days, even while sleeping, and cold compresses must also be applied during the first 24 hours to reduce swelling and bruising.
 Bruising is the primary concern after blepharoplasty surgery, and applying cool compresses during the first 24 hours will significantly reduce potential bruising and swelling.

 Dryness, itching, tearing and blurry vision may be experienced during the first week.
 Contact lenses must be avoided for at least one week to allow the incisions time to heal.
 Bruising usually fades completely within ten days.
 Patients can resume reading in two to three days, and the stitches are removed at day five.
 Most patients return to work and normal activities within seven days.
 Strenuous activities should be avoided for approximately three weeks.